Project: Three States / 2026

 Potential Applications

-While developed as a self-initiated research piece, Orbital proposes a new format for literary and cultural experiences; where listening becomes an embodied act.
+While developed as a self-initiated research project, Orbital proposes a new format for literary and cultural experience—one where listening becomes an embodied, spatial act.

 The system is designed for adaptation as:

-A museum or festival installation, integrating narrative and spatial choreography.
+A museum or festival installation, integrating narrative rhythm with spatial choreography.

-A performance framework for generative music or spoken word.
+A performance framework for generative music, spoken word, or sound-led composition.

-For the artwork on the pyramid Raik create a custom system pulling in generative AI, and layering multiple images around a specific narrative.
+For the artwork on the pyramid Raik created a custom system pulling in generative AI, and layering multiple images around a specific narrative.

 Chapter 3 Ascending.
 Dynamic audio reactive artwork, reads excerpts from the novel.